Malham Cove, Gordale Scar and Janets Foss from Malham

 Underfoot: Some uneven or off-path ground

-The definitive Malhamdale loop combining the limestone amphitheatre of Malham Cove, the dramatic gorge of Gordale Scar, and the high plateau of Malham Tarn.
+The definitive Malhamdale loop combining the limestone amphitheatre of Malham Cove, the dramatic gorge of Gordale Scar, and the waterfall of Janet's Foss.

 The route